gramework/gramework/docs/README.md

 ### JSON world.
 Part 2
 From version: 1.1.0-rc1

 The example below will serve `{"hello":"grameworld"}` from the struct.
-Gramework will register flag "bind" for you, that allows you to choose another ip/port that gramework should listen:
+Gramework will register the `bind` flag for you, that allows you to choose another ip/port that gramework should listen on:

 ```go
 package main